Eleven steps to use eReserve

 Your results will display below.
 You can use the first icon on the right of each result to view the item, and the second checkbox icon to select that item as your reading:

 On the right side of the page, choose whether the reading is required or recommended for your students, and enter any notes you would like to provide to either Library staff or your students.
+(SPECIAL NOTE: Entering any content in the Notes for library field will prevent your reading request from being auto-approved.)
 Choose the Submit button to finalise your request:

 No and Yes.
 Search operators (i.e. AND, OR, NOT) are not recognised.
 Phrase searching within double quotes will return relevant results from the Catalogue (but not from eReserve).

 You can add references that you have collected in EndNote (or any other reference manager) by saving them in a RIS file.